David LePage On Recreating Relationships To Transform Communities With Mission-Driven Social Entrepreneurship

 It certainly sounds like a lot of progress has been made, which is really positive.
 As chair, then, of the Social Enterprise World Forum, which this year will be held in Edinburgh, what are you most looking forward to about the forum, and what can participants expect if they're to go?
 We're very happy to say that we'll be there, and we're looking to meeting a lot of you there.
 [13:00 - continued.]

-I think the greatest thing this year at the Social Enterprise World Forum, is to really experience that collaborative environment that we've created, that reflects why do we social enterprise.
+I think the greatest thing this year at the Social Enterprise World Forum, is to really experience that collaborative environment that we've created, that reflects why we do social enterprise.
 It's really about building communities, and we've built relationships.

 We continue to do that.